plpetkov-tech/mila-portfolio/src/arts/abstractwaves.md

  - Craft Design
  - Floral Illustration
  - Handmade Graphics
 description: This illustration uses gradient blends and wave shapes with vibrant colors transitioning from purple to pink to orange gradients created in Adobe Illustrator.
-This abstract design was made for modern UI backgrounds and was used in an animation in which 3 frames transitioned via smart animation on short delay one to another and mimicked gentle wave movements.
+This abstract design was made for modern UI backgrounds and was used in an animation in which 3 frames transitioned via smart animation on short delay one to another and mimicked gentle wave movements

 ---